temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 ## Configure a Worker

-A [Worker](https://docs.temporal.io/concepts/what-is-a-worker) hosts Workflow and Activity functions and executes them one at a time.
-The Temporal Server tells the Worker to execute a specific function from information it pulls from the [Task Queue](https://docs.temporal.io/concepts/what-is-a-task-queue).
+A [Worker](https://docs.temporal.io/concepts/what-is-a-worker) hosts Workflow and Activity methods and executes the code in the Workflow Definition.
+The Temporal Cluster orchestrates the execution of code in a Workflow Definition or Activity Definition by adding Tasks to a [Task Queue](https://docs.temporal.io/concepts/what-is-a-task-queue), which Workers poll.
+When a Worker accepts a Task, it will execute the necessary code, and report the result (or error) back to the Temporal Cluster.
 After the Worker runs the code, it communicates the results back to the Temporal Server.

-When you start a Workflow, you tell the server which Task Queue the Workflow and Activities use.
+When you start a Workflow, you specify which Task Queue the Workflow uses.
 A Worker listens and polls on the Task Queue, looking for work to do.

 To configure a Worker process using the Java SDK, you create an instance of `Worker` and give it the name of the Task Queue to poll.